The City Bar will close at 2:00 p.m. on Wednesday, November 22, and will resume regular hours at 9:00 a.m. on Monday, November 27. Happy Thanksgiving!

 In her first year of law school, Veronica was encouraged by a mentor to become a student member of the City Bar.
 Since joining, Veronica has attended more than a dozen programs, often on finance (her practice interest) or diversity.
 She heavily credits the City Bar in helping her stay abreast of current trends and changes in the law, furthering her studies beyond the classroom.
 “The City Bar is a place where you can take advantage of all the opportunities to figure out what you want to do, what your practice interests are,” says Veronica.
 “The lawyers I have met through the City Bar are a tremendous asset as well.
 They are always open to helping you out.”

 In addition to furthering her own academic and professional skills, Veronica is extremely invested in furthering mentoring programs for minority and disadvantaged students at the high school and college level.
-After learning about the City Bar’s Thurgood Marshall Summer Law Internship Program which places high-achieving inner-city high school students with legal employers for the summer, Veronica applied for and was appointed as the Thurgood Marshall Fellow, working closely with the Program’s director to help prepare students for their first professional experience by teaching the students the importance of finding mentors to help navigate the professional world, how to hone their communication skills, and demonstrate how to network with their peers and established professionals.
+After learning about the City Bar’s Thurgood Marshall Summer Law Internship Program which places high-achieving New York City high school students with legal employers for the summer, Veronica applied for and was appointed as the Thurgood Marshall Fellow, working closely with the Program’s director to help prepare students for their first professional experience by teaching the students the importance of finding mentors to help navigate the professional world, how to hone their communication skills, and demonstrate how to network with their peers and established professionals.
 “So many mentors supported me in law school and I wanted to contribute, to instill in students some of what I learned about networking, skills building, relationship building.”
 Seeing the transformation of these students is a source of great pride for Veronica.
 “They have matured very much, even so early in their development,” she says.
 “Seeing them interact with these professionals, at ease and confident—it’s no longer an unattainable dream.
 It’s wonderful.”

 Today, Veronica calls the City Bar her second home.
 “It’s helped me grow professionally and personally.
 It’s a great place to make a difference,” she says.